 NOTE: Groups of 8+ are required for this activity, 10+ on Saturdays.

-5. This Amsterdam canal cruise featuring Dutch cheese and wine
+5. This Amsterdam canal cruise with pizza and bottomless drinks

 7. This Amsterdam canal cruise which includes a four course dinner

 On the opposite end of the spectrum though, if indulgence is what you’re after, check out this four course dinner that you can enjoy on a canal cruise.

 This cruise is pretty pricey, but includes a luxurious 2 hour experience featuring a deluxe four course meal, with wine pairings included.

 Amsterdam Canal Cruise Bundle Packages

 If doing a quirky canal cruise isn’t your thing, another option for savings is booking a normal Amsterdam canal cruise bundled with another attraction or tour.
 This can save you a good chunk of money, so here are some options for you:

 One of the best deals in Amsterdam is the I amsterdam card, which grants free/discounted access to dozens of Amsterdam attractions plus public transportation for one set price.
 Included with every I amsterdam card is a canal cruise, so this card really is one of the best ways to get the epic value for money in Amsterdam.